STUDY JAPANESE ONLINE WITH NATIVES HERE

 Japanese is not one of the easiest languages to learn, but there are more and more efficient methods of being able to understand it in a short amount of time.

-Online language course apps like Duolingo and memory, allow you to know at least the basics of the language with a few hours of practice a day and without having to leave your home.
+Online language course apps, such as Duolingo and Memrise, allow you to learn at least the basics of the language with a few hours of practice a day and without having to leave your home.

 To learn more about the language, there are specific options like Kanji Study and Tae Kim.